 This is the only effective option when treating mycoplasma genitalium at the minute, and treatment is available online here after a quick consultation.

 The only proven way to treat mycoplasma genitalium is with antibiotics such as Doxycycline and Azithromycin.
 Treating mycoplasma genitalium doesn't just keep you sexually clean, it reduces the possibility of the infection spreading.
 It can improve you confidence and eliminates the worry associated with being infected.

 The easiest way to prevent mycoplasma genitalium is to practise safe sex and you can do this in the number of ways:

 If you have contracted mycoplasma genitalium, or any STI, you also have a responsibility to avoid spreading the infection further.
 Therefore it is advised that you refrain from sex until the full course of treatment has been taken.

 Mycoplasma genitalium may not be a well-known infection, however its ability to spread is just as easy as all other bacterial infections.
 It is often symptomless, like many sexually transmitted infections, highlighting the importance to get tested.
 The only way to treat mycoplasma genitalium effectively is with antibiotics.
-When completing a consultation – you can do this online at OnlineClinic – you will be recommended either Azithromycin or Doxycycline.
+When completing a consultation online at OnlineClinic you will be recommended the right antibiotic.
 The dosages will differ depending on the medicine, and the course should be finished fully.
 For more information on the treatment available, head to the product pages, or to buy your mycoplasma genitalium medication straight away, start your quick consultation.